Zempui/UBIFS-Explorer/README.md

 Its usage is similar to the `explorer.py` script: just execute the script with `python3 reconstructor.py` and you will be asked to provide the relative or absolute path to the UBIFS `.img` file.
 After this, the script will automatically parse the file and reconstruct the filesystem in a folder named `reconstructed_fs`.

+## Known errors / future improvements
+* Symbolic and hard links are not supported

 ## References
 [^1]: ["UBIFS - new flash file system" - LWN.net](https://lwn.net/Articles/275706/)